Interested in becoming a Greenheart Exchange international sending partner?

 Where do our participants work?

 The best time to contact Greenheart Exchange regarding the Work and Travel program is between August and November.
-Inquiries for new partnerships may be directed to [email protected].
+We are, however, always available to connect and answer any questions.

 Participants receive health insurance coverage during the dates listed on their DS-2019 form.
 They will have access to an online claims and service center, along with native language phone assistance 24 hours a day.
 If participants are in the U.S. outside of their DS-2019 form dates, law requires them to purchase additional insurance through Greenheart Exchange or another health insurance provider.